atefkaibenothman/Tip-Calculator/README.md

-# tip-calculator
+# Tip Calculator
-# Pre-work - tip calculator
+# Prework - Tip Calculator

-tip calculator is a tip calculator application for iOS.
+tip-calculator is a tip calculator application for iOS.

 Submitted by: Atef Kai Benothman